 - 7 Related Resources

-The decision to select a medical billing company is a very important one, with no room for error.
-In this resource, you will discover how to find, screen and hire the right medical billing company for your practice.
+The decision to select a billing service is a very important one, with no room for error.
+In this resource, you will discover how to find, screen and hire the right billing company for your practice.

-Here are some of the things you should be looking for as you evaluate different options.
+Here are some of the things to look for as you evaluate different options.

-The medical billing company should offer an integrated EMR and billing software / clearinghouse combination – a software and services ecosystem.
-This allows you to have one company that handles all your scheduling, documentation and billing needs.
-A streamlined work flow requires software integration, so your EMR/EHR (such as In Touch EMR, which is certified by the Office of the National Coordinator), practice management software, and billing should all flow together in one continuous cycle.
-This will allow your staff to have real-time insight into everything the billing team is doing.
+The billing service should offer an integrated EMR and billing software / clearinghouse combination to go hand-in-hand with the service – a software and services ecosystem.
+So you have ONE company that handles scheduling, documentation and billing.
+A streamlined work flow requires software integration, so your EMR/EHR (such as In Touch EMR), practice management software, and billing should all flow together in one continuous cycle.
+Your staff will have real-time insight into everything the billing team is doing.
 The practice owner or clinic manager should be able to audit billing flow and correlate revenue with front desk efficiency and clinical productivity.

-For clinics operating in conjunction with, or under the business umbrella of a hospital, the ability to handle both CMS (HCFA) 1500 as well as UB-04 claims is an absolute must.
-This also applies to clinics or practices looking to expand into institutional billing for any reason.
-So ask your medical billing company “Can your software and your staff handle UB04 claims?”
+For clinics operating in conjunction with, or under the business umbrella of a hospital, the ability to handle both CMS (HCFA) 1500 as well as UB-04 claims is necessary.
+This also applies to clinics or practices looking to expand into institutional claims.
+Ask your billing service “Can your software and your staff handle UB04 claims?”

 The clearinghouse should coordinate with the billing company to ensure timely payer enrollments.
 What are payer enrollments?
 Payer enrollments represent the ‘channel’ by which a claim is transmitted from the billing software to the insurance company via an intermediary (clearinghouse).

-The enrollments process simply ensures that the claim is correctly transmitted from point A to point B, since the software, the clearing house, and the payer need to be in sync at all times.
-They need to effectively communicate with each other 24/7.
+The enrollments process simply ensures that the claim is correctly transmitted from point A to point B, since the software, the clearing house, and the payer need to be in sync 24/7.

-In order to measure how a medical billing company is performing, it’s important to understand the concept of “good performance” as it related to outsourced medical billing.
+In order to measure how a billing service is performing, it’s important to understand the concept of “good performance” as it related to an outsourced billing service.

-Avoid any medical billing company that charges based on the total amount billed out.
+Avoid any billing service that charges based on the total amount billed out.
 It doesn’t matter what is billed out, it matters what is collected.

 There is a difference between the amount billed (known as the ‘charge amount’ or the ‘fee schedule’) and the amount collected (the amount you are contractually obligated to accept, and the amount the insurance company is legally required to pay you for services rendered).
 Typically, there is a significant difference between these amounts.
-For example, you may charge $200 for an initial evaluation, but the collected amount may be $90 based on your payer contract.
+For example, you may charge $200 for an initial evaluation, but the collected amount may be $90, as stated in your contract with the payer.